mcfarlm3/mcfarlm3/README.md

-# Hey there! :smiley:

-:computer:  -Computer Science Student at Oregon State University (Graduating March 2022)

-:sunny: - SWE Intern at InfluxData, Edge Team

-:microscope: -Former Middle and High School Science Teacher
+# Hi, I'm Michelle 👋

+Currently I'm a computer science student at Oregon State University (Graduating March 2022) and software engineer intern at InfluxData (InfluxDB).
+As a former science teacher who decided to transition into the tech industry, I love to continually learn and challenge myself to approach problems from different angles.